 We also bolstered our Board of Directors.
 As reported previously, we have appointed Mr. Stanley Glick, an experienced CPA, as an Independent Director and the Chairman of our Audit Committee on June 22, 2012.
-We are happy to report that we have added two more independent directors to the board, making the board independent of the executives.
+We also added two more independent directors to the board, making the board independent of the executives.